 In the project Youth Runner we are going to observe both approaches.
 We wish to learn more about both approaches and compare the impact of both youth work styles.
 We are hoping to find complementarities in both approaches.
 Our project is a partnership between the Ambitia Institute, Youth centre Trbovlje, both from Slovenia, Jugendkulturarbeit from Germany, Sentinel Kabitaka School from Zambia and Croatian Film Association from Croatia.

-In the project, we will execute two youth exchanges, each done with different approach.
+In the project, we will execute two youth exchanges four youth in the age between 15 and 19 years of age, each done with different approach.
 We will also make three study visits for youth workers/researchers to observe different youth work styles, we will make an impact study on young people and a manual with findings on both approaches.
 We plan to prepare some video materials on findings and develop seminar for youth workers who wish to learn more about our results and research.